62-credit Associate of Applied Science Degree

-WCTC’s courses are offered on campus in a traditional classroom/lab setting.
+WCTC’s courses are offered on campus in classroom, online and hybrid settings.

 What Makes This Program Unique

-- This is a partnership with Milwaukee Area Technical College (MATC) and allows for Waukesha County area students to gain access to the MATC Radiography program.
+- This partnership allows for Waukesha County area students to gain access to the Milwaukee Area Technical College (MATC) Radiography program.

 - Upon program completion, be prepared to take the entry-level certification examination administered by the American Registry of Radiography Technologists (ARRT).

 For the courses you’ll take, semester sequence, pathways and course descriptions, view the program catalog page.

 You may have the opportunity to obtain credit for the college-level skills and knowledge you've already acquired.
 Learn more about credit for prior learning.